krishnakanthb13/amplenote-plugins/extracttoanote2.0/Extract to a note 2.0 Docs.md

 # <mark style="color:#FFFFFF;">**Welcome Note:**<!-- {"cycleColor":"55"} --></mark>

 This Plugin function is designed to facilitate the process of transferring selected content from one note to another within Amplenote.
-It keeps and maintains the format with respect to the selected content, inserts it into the destination note, and replaces the original selection with a link to the note where the data is transferred to!.
+It keeps and maintains the format with respect to the selected content, inserts it into the destination note, and replaces the original selection with a link to the note where the data is transferred to!..

 \